Grigor Parlichev: Life

 Upon his return, he became familiar with the Bulgarian language and the Cyrillic script.
 Parlichev continued to teach Greek for a living.
 He encouraged the Bulgarians of Ohrid to send a petition to the Ottoman sultan for the restoration of the Archbishopric of Ohrid in May 1867.
 In May 1868, he went to Istanbul (Constantinople) to study the Church Slavonic language.
 After studying, he returned to Ohrid in November.
 In the same year, he advocated for the use of Bulgarian in the schools and churches.
 He also replaced Greek with Bulgarian in the Ohrid school where he was a teacher.
 Parlichev was arrested and spent several months in an Ottoman jail in Debar after a complaint was sent by the Greek bishop of Ohrid Meletius due to his activities.

 He married Anastasiya Hristova Uzunova in 1869 and had five children: Konstantinka, Luisa, Kiril, Despina and Georgi.
 In the 1870s, Marko Balabanov and the other editors of the magazine Chitalishte (Reading room) in Istanbul made him the suggestion to translate Homer's Iliad into Bulgarian.
 In 1870 Parlichev translated his award-winning poem "O Armatolos" into Bulgarian in an attempt to popularize his earlier works, which were written in Greek, among the Bulgarian audience.
 Parlichev was the first Bulgarian translator of Iliad in 1871.
 However, he was criticized by Bulgarian literary critics because they considered his knowledge of Bulgarian as poor.
 Parlichev used a specific mixture of Church Slavonic, Bulgarian, Russian and his native Ohrid dialect.
 In 1872, he published the poem called 1762 leto.
+After the establishment of the Bulgarian Exarchate, the first Bulgarian metropolitan Nathanael of Ohrid came to Ohrid in 1874.
+Parlichev wrote an ode in his honor, but soon a conflict emerged between the two for unknown reasons.
+He was transferred and then removed from his teaching position in Ohrid.
+Parlichev went to teach in Struga, Sofia and Bitola.

-He worked as a teacher in Gabrovo in 1879–1880 but he was not satisfied with the climate and the dialect there.
+He worked as a teacher in Gabrovo in 1879–1880 but was not satisfied with the climate and dialect there.
 In 1883 Parlichev moved to Thessaloniki where he taught at the Thessaloniki Bulgarian Male High School from 1883 to 1889.
 During his stay there he wrote his autobiography between 1884 and 1885.
-After his retirement in 1890, he returned to Ohrid, where he lived with a pension until his death on 25 January 1893.
+The Parlichev family suffered from financial problems in Thessaloniki.
+According to historian Raymond Detrez, who received his PhD thesis on Parlichev, Parlichev often behaved like a tyrant towards his family and often resorted to fighting.
+His son Kiril wrote regarding him and his wife: